keenanhi/keenanhi.github.io/blog/lets-get-theoretical/_posts/2016-06-20-Writing-With-Mixing-In-Mind.md

 coveralt: sheet music mouse
 ---

 I like to think of writing a song like making a puzzle, and mixing a song like trying to actually put together the pieces of that puzzle.
-When I'm recording a composition I was not involved in creating from the start, it's often a more challenging puzzle than if I'm making the pieces from scratch myself.
+When I'm recording a composition I was not involved in creating from the start, it's often a more challenging puzzle than if I'm making the pieces from scratch myself, and I can dictate how they fit together from the start.

 In this post, which I received some requests for, I'll walk through how to create those puzzle pieces yourself, using music theory as a guide.
 You'll see that once you have the means to write parts that fit snuggly with each other, mixing and recording become much easier and sound completely natural!